This post on Generative AI for Facebook and Instagram ads was published on February 17, 2023 and updated on October 20, 2023 date.

-Have you noticed your Facebook ads drop in performance soon after you put a new campaign on the platform?
+Have you noticed your Facebook and Instagram ads drop in performance soon after you put a new campaign on the platform?
 You’re definitely not alone.
-The Meta platforms Facebook and Instagram still have the largest audiences in social media, but Facebook’s ad dominance has eroded in the past few years.
-That’s both in terms of how much ad business it controls and what returns advertisers can expect.
-This is one reason why enterprise brands are turning to Generative AI for Facebook ads.
+The Meta platforms still have the largest audiences in social media and some of the most consistent performance.
+A crowded platform and distracted customers can consistently erode ad performance, however.
+Enterprise brands have a solution now using Generative AI for Facebook and Instagram ads.

-There are a number of systemic reasons for that.
-They include the economic doldrums that make consumers choosier about their spending.
-Advertisers also are looking to diversify their ad spend as younger demographics take their activity to alternative platforms—such as TikTok for Gen Z specifically.
-Moreover, the continued loss of cookies coupled with the increased privacy protections for iPhone users with iOS14 have decreased Facebook’s ability to target ads to the right audience.
-None of that is within an advertiser’s control.
+There are a number of systemic reasons why many advertisers are seeing lower engagement at higher costs with ads on the Meta platforms.
+One is that consumers have been choosier about their spending in response to the mixed economic signals.
+Advertisers also are diversifying their ad spend in response to younger demographics taking their activity to alternative platforms—such as TikTok for Gen Z specifically.
+Also, the continued loss of cookies coupled with the increased privacy protections for iPhone users with iOS14 have decreased Meta’s ability to target ads to the right audience.

-Beyond these systemic, industry-wide issues, however, lies your ad creative.
-Ad performance can degrade also because your creative misses the mark.
-That you can influence and improve to combat ad fatigue and produce better returns by using Generative AI for Facebook ads.
-Here’s how:
+Beyond these industry-wide issues lies your ad creative.
+Ad performance can degrade because the creative text and images fail to engage the customer.
+To combat ad fatigue and tackle some of these issues, marketers can turn to Generative AI for Facebook and Instagram ads.

-Sure, every marketer knows to start with the audience.
+Every marketer knows to start with the audience.
 But, in today’s market of many options and fast-moving behavior, “the audience” may change faster than you sense it.
-Former brand advocates may age or stage out of your product, switch platforms, re-prioritize their spending.
+Former brand advocates may age or stage out of your product, switch platforms, and/or re-prioritize their spending.
 Any and all of these factors can affect how well your ads perform.

 Research into the different engagement rates by industry suggest wide variations in the answer.
 Brands in the retail and apparel industries see some of the highest click-through rates on the platform.
 But the highest performance goes to legal advertisers.
 And the lowest performers?
 Ads for employment and job training.
 Maybe they’d have more luck on LinkedIn?

-Another cause of degrading Facebook ad performance is ad fatigue, when customers just get sick of seeing an ad.
-This can manifest on social media as banner blindness, which happens when customers have seen the same ad so many times that it fails to register.
+Marketers need new creative to combat ad fatigue.
+This can manifest as banner blindness, which happens when customers have seen an ad so many times it fails to register.
 They literally can’t see it when it goes by because the brain tells them they don’t need to pay attention.

 One reason this happens is excessive exposure to the same creative copy and visuals.
-Even people who like your brand will turn off if they aren’t in the market for what you’re offering and they see the same ad too many times.
+Even people who like your brand will tune out if they aren’t in the market for what you’re offering.

 Facebook’s ad platform will stop showing your ads to audiences after a certain number of views.
-Having alternative creative options allows you to swap out underperforming versions and replace them with refreshed new ones that have not yet degraded due to banner blindness.
+Having alternative creative options allows you to swap out underperforming versions and replace them with new ones.

-Personalize the message using Generative AI for Facebook ads
+Solution: Personalize the message using Generative AI for Facebook and Instagram

-The next stage along the progression to combat Facebook ad fatigue is to personalize messages.
-There’s plenty of research showing that consumers develop a better view of brands that engage with them in a way that is informed about their needs and experiences, but without crossing over into intrusive or creepy.
+The next stage along the progression to improve Meta platform ad performance is to personalize messages.
+There’s plenty of research showing that consumers develop a better view of brands that engage with them in a way that is informed about their needs and experiences, without crossing over into intrusive or creepy.
 In fact, the majority of consumers say it’s annoying when brands don’t personalize their messaging.

-There are many levels to personalization and Facebook has long allowed advertisers to choose the audiences for their ads.
-Cookie degradation coupled with increased security features in iOS14 makes that harder for Facebook to do—that’s one of the reasons advertisers, especially DTC advertisers, have noticed higher costs per click on Facebook.
+There are many levels to personalization.
+The Meta platforms have long allowed advertisers to choose the audiences for their ads, for example.
+Cookie degradation coupled with increased security features in iOS14 makes that harder for them to do, however.
+That’s one of the reasons advertisers have noticed higher costs per click.

 There remain a number of underutilized personalization levers brands can use, however, that remain in your control.
 Personalizing how you position and focus the message is one of them.
 Typically, marketers think of personalization in terms of the offer—what product will they promote with what incentive.
 But taking the same offer and leveraging more effective language can also have an outsized impact on engagement.

 Persado saw that impact with a Facebook loyalty credit card ad campaign.
 We developed multiple versions to appeal to different audience segments.
-For example, the credit card company knew that some loyalty customers like to use their points to pay for travel while others like cash back, and so on.
+For example, the credit card company knew that some loyal customers like to use their points to pay for travel.
+Others like cash back.
 Persado generated personalized language associated with these offers for the different audiences and tested their impact compared with a non-personalized alternative.
 The personalized messages outperformed the generic message by 60% for the travelers and 44% for the cash-back customers, respectively.